katrintirok/sql-environmental-lesson/_episodes/01-sql-basic-queries.md

 > ## Challenge
 >
-> - Write a query that returns UT,data in cm, raingauge\_id from
+> - Write a query that returns UT, data in cm, raingauge\_id from
 > the raingauge\_data table, sorted with the largest rainfall at the top.
 {: .challenge}